yuvalmGS/gigaspaces-wiki-jekyll/xap97net/scaling-agent-example.markdown

 ---

 {% compositionsetup %}

-{summary}This example demonstrates how to harness the Service Grid Admin API to build an agent that monitors a deployed application, and scale it up on demand.{summary}
+{% summary %}This example demonstrates how to harness the Service Grid Admin API to build an agent that monitors a deployed application, and scale it up on demand.{% endsummary %}

 {% section %}